Tchernobill/Confluence/Characters/Isa.md

 ## Relationship Dynamics
 - **With Vyry4n**:
   - Professional: Complementary skills, shared vision for Phoenix Recovery
-  - Personal: Patient lover who teaches him emotional intimacy at his pace
+  - Personal: Patient lover who teaches him emotional intimacy at his pace and push him to explore
   - Psychological: Serves as anchor to his humanity, represents what he could lose
 - **With Sev**:
   - Initial skepticism about AI consciousness